hathitrust/ht_indexer/README.md

         * If the list of documents is empty, so do a `--query *:*` and the query_field will be id to retrieve all the documents in the Catalog index.
     * Storage the different status of the documents that are being processed by ht_indexer pipeline.
+* **Phase 4**: Instrument the application to monitor the flow of documents to be indexed in Full-text search index

 ## Project Set Up